pyscf.lib package¶

 Scratch directory¶

-overwritten by the environment variable PYSCF_TMPDIR
+overwritten by the environment variable PYSCF_TMPDIR.
+Another place to set

-is the global configuration file (see global_config).
+TMPDIR is the global configuration file (see global_config).

 Maximum memory¶

-defines the maximum memory that PySCF can be
+The variable MAX_MEMORY defines the maximum memory that PySCF can be

 used in the calculation.
 Its unit is MB.
 The default value is 4000 MB.
 It can

-be overwritten by the system-wide environment variable PYSCF_MAX_MEMORY
+be overwritten by the system-wide environment variable PYSCF_MAX_MEMORY.

-can also be set in global_config file.
+MAX_MEMORY can also be set in global_config file.

 Note